 The Office of the Technical Regulator sets standards and requirements for water and sewerage infrastructure, and the operation of that infrastructure, to ensure public safety.

-The EPA sets standards for acceptable discharge from SA Water’s used water treatment facilities and monitors SA Water’s operations and activities to minimise impact on the environment.
+The Environment Protection Authority sets standards for acceptable discharge from SA Water’s used water treatment facilities and monitors our operations and activities to minimise impact on the environment.

-The following Board members were appointed by the Governor of South Australia:
+The following Board directors, appointed by the Governor of South Australia, served during 2017-18:

-Pursuant to section 18 of the South Australian Water Corporation Act 1994, the Minister has delegated authority to the Board of SA Water to approve expenditure up to $4 million on any one project.
+Day-to-day management of the business is delegated by the Board through the Chief Executive to the Senior Leadership Team.
+Pursuant to section 18 of the South Australian Water Corporation Act 1994, the Minister has delegated authority to the Board of SA Water to approve procurements of up to $10 million and expenditure up to $4 million on any one project.

-Pursuant to section 12 of the Public Corporations Act 1993, a charter was prepared by the Minister and the Treasurer, in consultation with the Board.
-It guides the Board in seeking to balance community service with prudent commercial principles.
-The annual review of the charter was conducted with no changes made.
+A charter prepared by the Minister and the Treasurer, in consultation with the Board, was in place for 2017-18 in accordance with section 12 of the Public Corporations 1993.
+The charter guided the Board in seeking to balance community service with prudent commercial principles.

-The SA Water Board established a Committee structure to assist the Board in meeting its responsibilities.
+The Board has established a committee structure to assist it in meeting its responsibilities.
 Each committee has a charter that guides its functions and duties and is reviewed annually.

-Policy and Strategy Committee – assists the Board’s oversight of the long-term strategy of the Corporation to ensure that it remains a valuable, relevant and effective water and sewerage service provider with high levels of customer, community and stakeholder service and support.
+Policy and Strategy Committee – assists the Board’s oversight of the long-term strategy of the corporation to ensure it remains a valuable, relevant and effective water and sewerage service provider with high levels of customer, community and stakeholder service and support.

-People and Culture Committee – supports and assists the Board on matters associated with the planning, remuneration and culture of the Corporation’s workforce, taking into account the corporation’s strategic plan, government policy, relevant Board policies, business needs and regulatory requirements.
+People and Culture Committee – supports and assists the Board on matters associated with workforce planning, remuneration and corporate culture, taking into account the strategy, government policy, relevant Board policies, business needs and regulatory requirements.